 There is no specific standard for how much this fee needs to be, but there are a couple of factors to consider:

-- The Optionor is taking the property off the market for the term of the Option, so the longer the term, the higher the Option Fee will be.
+- The Optionor is taking the property off the market for the Option term, so the longer the term, the higher the Option Fee will be.

 - The Option Fee is often based on the fair market value of the real estate.
 The higher the value of the property, the greater the amount of the option fee.
 For example, an option fee on a property valued at $1,000,000 could be $25,000 or more.